cloudevents/spec/spec.md

   `String`, `Binary`, `Map`, `URI-reference` or `Timestamp`.
 The type system is intentionally abstract, and therefore it is left to implementations how to represent the `Any` type.
+- `Any-context` - A variant type which can take the shapes allowed in a context attribute, namely `Integer`, `String`, `Binary`, `URI-reference` or `Timestamp`.
+Unknown extensions in the context attributes should be treated as the `Any-context` type; transport mappings should explicitly document how to represent the `Any-context` type.

 ## Context Attributes